revarbat/pymuv/MUVREF.rst

   a ``0`` is pushed onto the stack, so ``foo()`` always returns at least ``0``.
 - The ``__start`` function is added to the end of the progam, to perform initialization of global variables.
 It then calls the user's last function.

-Note: this means global variables in libraries may not get initialized unless you make a public function to specifically initialize them.
+.. warning:: Global variable initialization only occurs in the ``__start`` function, which isn't run for public library calls.
+Global variables in libraries may not get initialized unless you make an explicit public function to initialize them.